Assured Pathway entry to Medicine and Dentistry for domestic applicants

 High Academic Achievers

-This quota is for WA school leavers with a minimum ATAR of 99.
+This quota is for WA school leavers who meet the minimum ATAR requirement or equivalent.

-There are also a small number of places available for domestic school leavers who have completed Year 12 or equivalent at a school outside of Western Australia and have achieved a minimum ATAR of 99 or equivalent.
+There are also a small number of places available for domestic school leavers who have completed Year 12 or equivalent at a school outside of Western Australia and have met the minimimum ATAR requirement or equivalent.

 The Rural program is part of a Federal Government initiative to address workforce shortages in medicine, dentistry, and allied health care in regional, rural and remote Australia.
 To be eligible, an applicant’s principal home address must have been in an area defined by the Department of Health as regional, rural or remote according to the Modified Monash Model (MMM) for any five years consecutively or at least 10 years cumulatively.
 A search engine for eligible locations can be found on the DoctorConnect website - click on Modified Monash Model 2019.
 The MMM 2019 rates locations based on 2016 census data on a scale of 1 - 7.
 If you are a domestic student who lives or has lived in areas rated MM-2 through MM-7 for the defined periods you may be eligible for consideration within the Rural quota.